 Both USB 2 and USB 3 are built upon the first USB technologies, USB 1.0 and 1.1, which were released in 1996 and 1998 respectively.
 Unsurprisingly, the 1.0 standard is the most basic and slowest of all the options, with a maximum speed of 1.5 megabits per second (Mbps).
 The next generation, USB 1.1, can transfer at a speed of about 12 Mbps, which is considered relatively slow today.

 It wasn't until 2000 that USB 2.0 was unveiled, offering a 40 times faster data transfer speed, at 480 Mbps.
 Compare that to the third generation of USB, USB 3.0, which can transfer at a rate of 10 times faster still, at 4,800 Mbps.
-There is one more generation of USB -- USB 4 -- which was announced in August of 2019, but this technology is still not yet widely available.
+There is one more generation of USB -- USB 4 which came out on August of 2019, but this technology is still not widely popular.

 So now that you know what came before and what will come in the future of USB tech, let's talk about the two best options at the moment -- USB 2.0 and USB 3.0.
 Regardless of if you're shopping for bulk flash drives or are trying to figure out how to simplify your life with the best tech options, both USB generations are excellent options.

 As we already covered, data transfer rates are a key differentiator between these two generations.
 Now we'll look at the USB 2.0 and USB 3.0 speed.
 They also differ in design and a few other ways.